CFSAN-Biostatistics/snp-pipeline/README.rst

 This program is free software: you can redistribute it and/or modify it under the terms of the included License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful.
+Responsibility for the use of the system and interpretation of documentation and results lies solely with the user.
+In no event shall CFSAN be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use the system and accompanying documentation.
+Third parties' use of or acknowledgment of the sustem does not in any way represent that CFSAN endorses such third parties or expresses any opinion with respect to their statements.